datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1,3  key:0d1199072c
 ## Exploring the Data

+For this course the data comes in three separate data sets.

+- The first is labeled `reviews` and it contains `user_id's`, `business_id's` and `star` reviews.
+- The second is labeled `users` and it is a list of `user_id's` and `user_names's`
+- The last is labeled `businesses` and it is a contains information about the businesses on yelp like the business location, the category of food, the number of reviews and the average star review.

-For this course the data comes in three separate data sets.They have been loaded into the environment already and are ready to be explored!
+They have been loaded into the environment already and are ready to be explored!

 *** =instructions
 - Explore each data sets with `summary()` function.